kidd/blog/2024-05-05-advice-add-browse-url.md

 use stripe, you find those "tagged_ids" like `cus_123`, `sub_123`....

-With this little trick here, we can advice the browse-url function so that we ammend the url path depending on a pattern matching result.
+With this little trick here, we can advice the browse-url function so that we amend the url path depending on a pattern matching result.

 ```elisp
 ;;; (keymap-global-set "C-c o" 'browse-url-at-point)